tlswg/tls13-spec/draft-ietf-tls-tls13.md

       44 4F 57 4E 47 52 44 00

-TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the last eight octets are not equal to either of these values.
+TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the last eight bytes are not equal to either of these values.
 TLS 1.2 clients SHOULD also check that the last eight bytes are not equal to the second value if the ServerHello indicates TLS 1.1 or below.
 If a match is found, the client MUST abort the handshake